Fluid dynamics as intersection problem: Anomalies through magnetic terms

-Let us recapitulate what we did so far.
-We identified the four dimensional ideal hydrodynamics as intersection ${\CalC}_{M^4} \cap {\CalL}_{{\ve}, {\bf g}}$ of two coisotropic subvarieties, of which one is Lagrangian, in an auxiliary symplectic manifold $\mathscr{P}_{M^4}$ associated with spacetime $M^4$.
+Let us recap what we have done so far.
+We identified the hydrodynamics of the perfect fluid with the intersection ${\CalC} \cap {\CalL} $ of two coisotropic subvarieties, of which one is Lagrangian, in an auxiliary symplectic manifold $\mathscr{P}_{M^4}$ associated with spacetime $M^4$.